82.4% of people report experiencing loneliness. Not homelessness. Not poverty. Loneliness.

 The Root: A Sovereignty Crisis in Disguise

 We were designed for connection with God first.
-When that connection is severed or ignored, when God is relegated to Sunday morning or abandoned altogether, no human relationship can fill the gap.
+When that connection is severed or ignored, when God is relegated to Sunday or abandoned entirely, no human relationship fills the gap.
 The loneliness epidemic isn't a social problem—it's a spiritual one.

 And here's what the world doesn't understand: God's sovereignty is the cure.

 Not self-help.
-Not therapy (though those have their place).
-Not more social media.
-Not finding the right person or joining the right community.
-What cures loneliness is understanding that you were never meant to be alone, and that you never have been.
+Not therapy.
+Not finding the right person or community.
+What cures loneliness is understanding: you were never meant to be alone.
+You never have been.

-In a world that treats loneliness as a social problem, the gospel reveals it as a sovereignty problem—and therefore a sovereignty solution.
+The gospel reveals loneliness as a sovereignty problem—and therefore a sovereignty solution.

 The Answer: Three Truths from God's Sovereignty